 Q: What is a nest box?

-A: A nest box or nesting box is just an enclosed area meant to give chickens a place they feel comfortable laying their eggs.
+A: A nest box, also called a nesting box, is an enclosed area meant to give chickens a place they feel comfortable laying their eggs.

-The next boxes themselves don't have to have any particular construction.
+Nest boxes don't have to have any particular construction.
 Some may be plastic, some metal, some wood.

 Plastic next box